No9/venshare/content/posts/2020-05-30---serverless-rust/index.md

 ## Deploy Your Application

-This section will be split into 2 sections.
+This section will be split into 3 sections.
 The first will cover deploying to Knative on IBM Cloud.
-The second will cover a plain Knative deploy.
+The second will cover a plain Knative deploy and the final one will cover a preconfigured OpenShift deployment

 ### Deploy the image to IBM Cloud

     Ensure that the you have created a project for the service following [these instructions](https://cloud.ibm.com/docs/knative?topic=knative-manage-project#create-project-cli).

     ```